carysmills/whentoshop/README.md

 ### To modify or add locations:

-- The following commands should take place in the the python directory.
+- The following commands should take place in the the python directory, using Python3.
 - To fetch new locations locally, you will need to create a `config.py` file.
 It needs to contain the following: `api_key = “yourAPIkey”`, where `yourAPIkey` is an [API key for the Google Places API](https://developers.google.com/places/web-service/get-api-key).
 - Install libraries by running `pip install -r requirements.txt`.
 - Run `python scraper.py` to fetch fresh data for the existing locations.

 #### To add a new location:

-- The following commands should take place in the the python directory.
+- The following commands should take place in the the python directory, using Python3.
 - Create a new location in the the `locations.py` file, with a lat and long location at the centre of where you want to search and an appropriate radius in meters.
 - Run `python getids.py KEY_OF_YOUR_LOCATION`.
 Once you get grocery store locations back, look them over before adding them to the IDs key in the locations file for your location to make sure they should be added.
 - Run `python scraper.py` in your terminal to get data for the new location (if you don't want to repeat getting existing data, comment out the other locations).